Skip to content

 -in_proj 42.7 Input projection is most critical

-Memba vs Full FT (790M) Memba higher PEFT outperforms full fine-tuning
+Memba vs Full FT (790M) Memba Higher PEFT outperforms full fine-tuning

-Memba vs Full FT (1.4B) Memba higher Full fine-tuning prone to overfitting
+Memba vs Full FT (1.4B) Memba Higher Full fine-tuning prone to overfitting

 Key Findings

-• Memba surpasses full fine-tuning with only 5.2% of parameters across Mamba-130M/790M/1.4B; full fine-tuning is prone to overfitting.
+• Memba outperforms full fine-tuning with only 5.2% parameters (consistent across 130M/790M/1.4B scales), as full fine-tuning is prone to overfitting.

 Highlights & Insights